Avoid these 5 Common Mistakes When Applying for Your AFSL

 • Compliance: Documented compliance policies are essential to demonstrate how you will adhere to financial services laws and regulations.

-• Risk Management: Policies and procedures for risk management are necessary to show how you will identify, assess, and mitigate risks within your business operations.
+• Risk Management: Policies and procedures for risk management are necessary to show how you will identify, assess, and mitigate risks within your business operations, a key focus during an AFSL audit or investigation.

 • Dispute Resolution: Documented dispute resolution procedures, including your Internal Dispute Resolution (IDR) process, are crucial for handling client complaints fairly and efficiently.